wadawdawdawdw/tes/README.md

 -- =========================
 -- ESP
 -- =========================
+local function clearESP(player)
+	if espObjects[player] then
+		espObjects[player]:Destroy()
+		espObjects[player] = nil
+	end
+end

-local function createESP(player)
+local function applyESP(player)
-	if player == LocalPlayer then return end if not player.Character then return end

-	local hrp = player.Character:FindFirstChild("HumanoidRootPart")
+	if not espEnabled or player == LocalPlayer then return end local hrp = player.Character and player.Character:FindFirstChild("HumanoidRootPart")
-	if not hrp or espObjects[player] then return end
+	if not hrp then return end
+	clearESP(player)

 	local box = Instance.new("BoxHandleAdornment")
 	box.Adornee = hrp